Oxford University Press (OUP)

 Oxford University Press Pakistan

 The Pakistan Branch of Oxford University Press (OUP) started operations in 1952.
+The Pakistan branch of Oxford University Press now operates in Pakistan as Oxford University Press Pakistan (SMC-Private) Limited.
 The head office of OUP Pakistan is in Karachi with regional offices in Lahore, Islamabad, and Multan.
 There is a bookshop-cum-office each in Peshawar, and Faisalabad, and the Branch maintains a representative presence in Hyderabad, Sukkur, Rahim Yar Khan, Dera Ghazi Khan, Sargodha, Sahiwal, Rawalpindi, Abbottabad, and Quetta.

 OUP Pakistan is committed to the dissemination of knowledge and publishes works that further scholarship and education.
 OUP Pakistan’s publishing operations fall into four distinct areas: school texts and library, higher education, academic, and lexical and general reference.